ellipsis-finance/valas-lending-pool/README.md

-# valas-lending-pool
+# ellipsis-lending-pools
-Lending pool that deposits to Valas Finance and receives VALAS incentives.
+Lending pool contracts for use with Valas and Venus, capable of receiving lending protocol incentives.